 Me Sleeping on one of the uninhabited islands

-The abandoned structure where we stayed our second night on another uninhabited island.
-It wasn’t entirely uninhabited because there was a family staying in a fishing hut a hours walk from here and we ended up having my birthday celebration with them by eating fresh fish, drinking some beers and they even made a very crude cake for me and sang happy birthday to me in spanish.
+The abandoned structure where we spent our second night on another uninhabited island wasn’t completely deserted; a family was staying in a fishing hut a short walk from our location.
+We celebrated my birthday with them by enjoying fresh fish, sharing some beers, and they even made a simple cake for me, singing happy birthday in Spanish.

 Where we slept